The Alps as well as the Julian, and the Dinaric Alps

 A vast mountain range in central Europe, covering almost 300,000 square km (115,000 square miles).
 This place would naturally have been a wildlife haven.
 However lying at the center of Europe, the wildlife populations have been extirpated (a word for local extinction) from different sections of this range over the centuries.
 Importantly, the Alps have also had human settlements dating back a very long way (indeed, there is traces of Neanderthals in the alps 40,000 years ago.
 As such it is essential that as the wildlife populations are allowed to recover, this happens in a way that benefit the local human population.

 One of the best-known and largest range of mountains in Europe, the Alps are a large mountain range that is shared between France, Switzerland, Monaco, Italy, Liechtenstein, Austria, Germany, and Slovenia.
 Measuring around 1200 km wide and 250 from top to bottom, this mountain range is huge.
 It includes Mont Blanc the tallest mountain in Europe.
+The part of the range covering Italy and Slovenia are also sometimes called the Julian Alps.
+Beyond this, with almost no gap, the Dinaric Alps, which lie in the Balkans continue this chain, stretch from Southern Croatia through Bosnia & Herzegovina, Serbia, Montenegro, and on into Kosovo and Albania in the Southeast.

 As with other mountain ranges in Europe, there are a number of mountain specialists such as alpine marmot and chamois, as well as ibex.
 Due to the relative isolation of mountain ranges, generally each has its own subspecies of animals such as ibex and therefore there are often not that many making them prone to local extinction.
 Below you will find links for each European Alpine country, this will go into more detail on each countries success at preserving the big 3 – bear, wolf and lynx; the smaller creatures can generally be seen throughout the alps, though many are altitude specific.